YuSNM/YuSNM.github.io/about.md

 permalink: /about/
 ---

-I'm Programmer for Python & Django.
+#/@I'm Programmer for Python & Django.
 I've made quite a few web apps, especially on Django.
 Now, I am doing more on backend.
 TEST

 email: